tempesta-tech/tempesta/README.md

     95, 99.
 If none is given, then the default percentile of 90 is used.
 If a specific type of dynamic weight is not specified, then the default type of `average` is used.
+* **predict** - The weight of each server in a group is predicted dynamically for a time in the future, based on server's behavior in the past.
+Additional options include those that are defined for **dynamic** weight, as well as the following options:
+    * **past** - Period of time (in seconds) to keep past response time values from a server.
+The default value is 30 seconds.
+    * **rate** - Rate (times per second) of retrieval of past response time values.
+The default value is 20 times per second.
+    * **ahead** - Period of time (in seconds) for which to make a prediction;
+    It can't be more than half of **past**.
+The default value is 15 seconds.

-Naturally, if a dynamic scheduler is specified for a group, and there's a server in that group with the `weight` option, then an error is produced as that combination is incompatible.
+Naturally, if a Dynamic Scheduler is specified for a group, and there's a server in that group with the `weight` option, then an error is produced as that combination is incompatible.
+Same is true for Predictive Scheduler.

 The following are examples of scheduler specification in configuration.
 Again, only one `sched` directive is allowed per group.